slashmo/install-swift/README.md

 ### Inputs

 - `version` - The Swift version you want to install.
-This may either be a release version like `5.5`, or a development snapshot like `swift-DEVELOPMENT-SNAPSHOT-2021-11-12-a`.
+This may either be a release version like `5.5`, a trunk development snapshot like `swift-DEVELOPMENT-SNAPSHOT-2021-11-12-a`, or a snapshot of the upcoming release, e.g.
+`swift-5.6-DEVELOPMENT-SNAPSHOT-2022-01-09-a`.

 ### Example